"Pollaganda Effect" -- Media Polls as Propaganda

 At the conclusion of his presidency, Thomas Jefferson wrote, “During the course of administration, and in order to disturb it, the artillery of the press has been leveled against us, charged with whatsoever its licentiousness could devise or dare.”

-Two centuries later, “the press” is composed largely of Leftmedia propagandists, those who have mastered the art of partiality cloaked as objective journalism in pursuit of their own political .
+Two centuries later, mainstream media is composed largely of “Leftmedia” propagandists, those who have mastered the art of partiality, cloaked as objective journalism in pursuit of their Demo/MSM propaganda machine agendas.

-Explicit examples of this partiality abound on the pages of major Leftmedia outlets such as The New York Times.
-Indeed, numerous studies to assess the political views of national reporters in the major press pools of Washington and New York find that those reporters overwhelmingly self-identify as “liberal” or “Democrat.”
-A recent survey, in fact, determined that only eight percent of those reporters would vote for a Republican – no surprise to objective media analysts.
+Numerous studies to assess the political views of national reporters in the major press pools of Washington and New York find that those reporters overwhelmingly self-identify as “Democrat.”
+A recent survey, in fact, determined that only seven percent of those reporters would vote for a Republican – no surprise to objective media analysts.

 The most obvious method that Leftmedia “journalists” employ to shape public opinion is bias; they inculcate the masses with Left-elite perspective by selecting what news to “report” and how to frame it.
 This sordid practice has been well documented for almost two decades by media-watchdog groups and an intrepid handful of veteran reporters – those who ascribe to a standard of journalistic objectivity.

-Perhaps the most significant and insidious method the Leftmedia utilizes to shape public opinion, especially in the six-month period leading up to presidential elections, is “media polling,” a subtle scheme of circular propaganda The Patriot Post coined many years ago as the “Pollaganda Effect.”
-Indeed, you’ll be hard pressed to find any front page or nightly news broadcast between now and 2 November that doesn’t reference such polling.
-Of note, polls that support Democrat candidates are often above the fold in lead stories, while polls that are favorable to conservative candidates are below the fold and mentioned only in a negative or qualified context.
+But a less obvious and much more insidious method the Leftmedia utilizes to shape public opinion, especially during election cycles, is so-called “media polling,” a subtle scheme of circular propaganda The Patriot Post coined many years ago as the “Pollaganda Effect.”
+Indeed, you’ll be hard pressed to find any front page or nightly news broadcast that doesn’t present such polling as “news” on a daily basis.
+Of note, polls that support Democrat candidates are often above the fold in lead stories, while polls that are favorable to conservative candidates are below the fold and mentioned only in a negative or qualified context, if at all.

 Polls, ostensibly, represent the views of a particular group of voters within an acceptable margin of error, but they are also used for a much more subtle and sinister purpose.
 At best, reputable pollsters can get it wrong – even though they poll representative statistical samples and ask objective questions.

-However, most media-designed and reported polling is as “objective” as the mainstream media (MSM) outlets that sponsor them.
+However, most media-designed and reported polling is as “objective” as the Demo/MSM outlets that sponsor them.